Celebrate Diversity Month in Tri‑Cities

 The Tri-Cities is a diverse and inclusive community with a rich history that is celebrated throughout the year with a variety of annual events.

-Cinco de Mayo Festival (May 7) kicks off in April with the Pasco Taco Crawl!
+Cinco de Mayo Festival (May 7) kicks off in April with the Pasco Taco Craw!
 Taco enthusiasts explore Downtown Pasco in search of the tastiest taco.
 The festivities culminate in a celebration of Hispanic culture with salsa dancing and salsa samples along with live music, Mexican eats, and even horse dancing.

 Love is love and the Tri-Cities will be celebrating in a grand fashion with the Tri-Cities Pride Festival on June 4 at Volunteer Park in Pasco.

-(June 18) is celebrated every year in Pasco’s Kurtzman Park to commemorate the end of slavery.
+Juneteeth (June 18) is celebrated every year in Pasco’s Kurtzman Park to commemorate the end of slavery.
 The daylong festivities include a live DJ, kids’ activities, food trucks, a kickball tournament, and more, held in Pasco’s Kurtzman Park.

 AACCES (African American Community, Cultural and Educational Society), a local organization raising awareness of African American accomplishments, challenges and contributions to the Tri-Cities, is hosting an evening Juneteenth celebration at Tagaris Winery on Saturday, June 18.
 The event will feature Josephine Howell, an award-winning jazz musician, tapas and wine.